mcry416/SGIKit/README.md

 ### 2.UIKit/Foundation Extension

 - #### UIImageView+Extension
-Provide convenience way to set URL for image, whichs use `LRU` algorithm to make sure memory normally.
+Provide convenience way to set image with URL for UIImageView, whichs use `LRU` algorithm to make sure memory normally.

 - #### UIView+Extension
 Use runtime to add a convenience click listener with method.

 - #### GCD+Extension
-Provide ability of oiperating queue, thread safety.
+Provide ability of operating queue, thread safety.

 - #### String+Extension
 An extension for String, likes text height or width, string cut.